Artist Talks on the exhibition Wohnkomplex

 Christian Thoelke in Conversation with Sabine Rennefanz

-The talks will take place in the Foyer/Café Hedwig.
+The talk will take place at Café Hedwig.

 Admission is free.
 Please purchase a ticket if you would like to visit the exhibition beforehand.